 Virtual Legislative Day of Action

-On May 12, 2020, survivors, domestic violence advocates, community members and allies will join together for NYSCADV’s Virtual Legislative Day of Action!
+On May 11, 2021, domestic violence survivors, advocates, community members and allies will join together for NYSCADV’s Virtual Legislative Day of Action (VLDA)!

-Together, we will advocate #Safety4Survivors by taking to Facebook, Twitter, email, phone and video to promote policies that invest in domestic violence programs and improve services for victims and their families.
+Together, we will advocate for the needs of New Yorkers experiencing domestic violence by communicating with state legislators and using social media to promote policies that invest in domestic violence programs and enhance services for survivors and their families.

 The day will begin with a morning program where several legislative leaders will offer remarks about their work to improve the quality of life for DV survivors across the State.
 Don’t worry if you can’t watch it live.
 The program will be available later that day on NYSCADV’s Facebook Page.

 New York Must Restructure Services to be More Responsive to DV Survivors

 Domestic violence is impacting more New Yorkers than ever before.
 According to the annual DV Counts survey conducted by the National Network to End Domestic Violence, on just one day in New York in 2020, more than 8,300 victims of DV received services – 2,500 more victims than the year prior.
 In fact, for five out of the last six years, New York State has had the highest demand for DV services in the country, despite not being the most populated state.
 What’s worse, on that same day in 2020, nearly 2,000 DV survivors did not get the services they requested – more than double the number of unmet requests from the year prior.